 - Get detailed portfolio analytics for any time period you choose (e.g. risk-adjusted return, volatility, beta, Sharpe Ratio, component performance, etc)

 - Get a detailed analysis of how the individual positions in your portfolio are contributing to the overall portfolio return

 - Re-balance portfolio at the sector and individual position level

 If you are a dividend stock investor, you will be thrilled to know Stock Rover provides you with tools to help you track future dividend income.

-Try Out Stock Rover Risk-Free For 14 Days Now (No Credit Card Required)
+Try Out Stock Rover Premium Free For 14 Days (No Credit Card Required)

 Ziggma Vs Stock Rover Vs Seeking Alpha: Pricing

 Lastly, let’s compare the pricing between Ziggma, Stock Rover, and Seeking Alpha.

 The differences between the free plan and Ziggma Premium are that you get access to Ziggma Score, Top 50 Stocks, Alerts, Model Portfolio, Guru Portfolio and etc.

 However, the “Guru Portfolio” and “Model Portfolio” are not very impressive.